Midgethacker/iready-hack/README.md

 iReady is awful.
 It's the worst education tool anyone could ever use.
 I'm fed up with being forced to mindlessly watch the result of a greedy corporation that doesn't try in the SLIGHTEST to make their product enjoyable, or even acceptable.
 This repository is a collection of hacks and a chrome extension that ensures nobody has to suffer through iReady ever again.
 The current version has a **lesson & quiz skipper, a diagnostic hack, and a minutes hack**.

-As of 12/4, GitHub says this repo has ~14,000 downloads meaning 14,000 fewer people have to use iReady.
-Problem is, that barely makes a dent in iReady's 10,000,000+ students (0.0014%).
+As of 1/14, this extension has ~26,000 users meaning 26,000 fewer people have to use iReady.
+Problem is, that barely makes a dent in iReady's 10,000,000+ students (0.0026%).
 If your school uses iReady, recommend this extension.
 They'll thank you.

 ## How to use/install

 ### Chrome Web Store
 You can now hilariously download the extension on the chrome web store [here](https://chrome.google.com/webstore/detail/iready-overload/ddpalhmjafimblgfecimmdeafainoapp)

 The installation is very simple, just click add to chrome and open i-ready.
-If your browser doesn't support the above, see the method below
+If your browser doesn't support the above or it's blocked for you, see the method below

 ### Bookmarklet